leodsf/GraphIsingDynamics/README.md

-# IsingDynamicsER
+# GraphsIsingDynamics
-Code for discrete dynamics of an Ising spin system defined over an Erdos-Renyì random graph.
+Package to simulate discrete (or parallel) Glauber dynamics of an Ising spin system defined over random graphs.
+It relays on LightGraphs.jl for graph generation.